 Napoleon® products are designed with superior components and materials, assembled by trained craftsmen who take great pride in their work.
-The complete appliance is again thoroughly inspected by a qualified technician before packaging to ensure that you, the customer, receives the quality product that you expect from Napoleon®
+The complete appliance is again thoroughly inspected by a qualified technician before packaging to ensure that you, the customer, receives the quality product that you expect from Napoleon®.

-NAPOLEON® 9200 GAS FURNACE PRESIDENT'S LIMITED LIFETIME WARRANTY
+NAPOLEON® GAS FURNACE PRESIDENT'S LIMITED LIFETIME WARRANTY

-This heating unit is warranted by Wolf Steel Ltd. ("Napoleon®") to be free from These warranties do not apply to labour, freight, or any other cost defects in materials and workmanship under normal use and maintenance.
+This heating unit is warranted by Wolf Steel Ltd. ("Napoleon®") to be free from defects in materials and workmanship under normal use and maintenance.